marians/genesisclient/README.md

 A Genesis (DeStatis et. al.) client for Python - in a very early stage.

+The goal here is to create a tool that allows for automated lookup and download of resources from several official statistics offices in Germany.

+Currently, downloading of tables in various formats works in many cases.

 ## Installation

 Download or clone, change to the directory containing `setup.py` and execute